Fully automated remote control and monitoring of agricultural growing systems

 Finally, oxygenation is a critical factor in the water source.
 If the water has low dissolved oxygen, the roots of a plant can 'drown'.
 In container gardening, this manifests as over watering, and the symptoms are very similar to under watering.
 Since hydroponics systems lack soil to retain water, the major concern is under oxygenated water.
 Luckily, we don't need to worry about over oxygenating the water.
 For the majority of setups, a small air pump with an air stone is sufficient – check the manufacturer's suggested gallon rating when choosing an air pump.
 Oxygen can also be introduced when the runoff returns to the water source if there is a waterfall (or the water free falls through air).

 Watering cycles do not seem to be well researched, but the common wisdom states a 15-on-45-off cycle.
 This can be done all day, or the cycle can be reduced at night.
 However, certain hydroponics setups require constant water flow – Nutrient Film Technique (NFT) is an example of constant water flow.
-For more traditional systems,...Read more »
+For more traditional systems, the cycling allows the water to drain completely from the roots...Read more »

 We have been working with time series databases and graphing for many years.
 This has been primary for network equipment using software such as cricket and cacti as well a writing our own software known as grasshopper and portcullis.
 One of the main problems with all of these programs is the configuration overhead of not being able to quickly and new devices to the system.
 Another issues is if data storage should use a averaging round-robin database like rrdtool and whisper or save every datapoint to a SQL database.
 We started working on new graphing software known as teleceptor which has a simple json based configuration as well as the ability to use both whisper and sqllite for datapoints.
 Data can then be analysed by downloading the full data stored in the SQL database or quickly generate long terms graphs from the whisper database.